A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Introduction

-In this paper, we focus on another kind of derandomization, sometimes referred to as {\it disintegration of the PAC-Bayesian bound}, and first proposed by \citet[Th.1.2.7]{Catoni2007} and \citet{BlanchardFleuret2007}: Instead of bounding the {\it average risk of a randomized} classifier with respect to the posterior distribution, the {\it desintegrated PAC-Bayesian bounds} upper-bound the {\it risk of a sampled} (unique) classifier from the posterior distribution.
-Despite their interest in derandomizing PAC-Bayesian bounds, this kind of bounds have only received little study in the literature; especially we can cite the recent work of~ \citet[Th.1{\it(i)}]{RivasplataKuzborskijSzepesvariShawe2020} who derived a general disintegrated PAC-Bayesian theorem.
-Moreover, these bounds have never been used in practice.
-Driven by machine learning practical purposes, our objective is twofold: To derive new tight {\it disintegrated} PAC-Bayesian bounds {\it (i)} that directly derandomize any type of classifiers without any other additional step and with (almost) no impact on the guarantee, {\it (ii)} that can be easily optimized to learn classifiers with strong guarantees.
-Our main contribution has a practical objective: Providing a new general framework based on the Rényi divergence allowing efficient learning.
-We also derive an information-theoretic bound giving interesting new insights on disintegration procedures.
-Note that for the sake of readability we deferred to the technical appendix the proofs of our theoretical results.
+{}In this paper, we focus on another kind of derandomization, sometimes referred to as {\it disintegration of the PAC-Bayesian bound}, and first proposed by \citet[Th.1.2.7]{Catoni2007} and \citet{BlanchardFleuret2007}: instead of bounding the {\it average risk of a randomized} classifier with respect to the posterior distribution, the {\it disintegrated PAC-Bayesian bounds} upper-bound the {\it risk of a sampled} (unique) classifier from the posterior distribution.
+Despite their interest in derandomizing PAC-Bayesian bounds, these kinds of bounds have only received little study in the literature; especially, we can cite the recent work of~\citet[Th.1{\it(i)}]{RivasplataKuzborskijSzepesvariShaweTaylor2020} who have derived a general disintegrated PAC-Bayesian theorem.
+It is important to note that these bounds have never been used in practice.
+Driven by machine learning practical purposes, our objective is thus twofold.
+We derive new tight and usable {\it disintegrated} PAC-Bayesian bounds {\it (i)} that directly derandomize any classifiers without any other additional step and with \textit{almost} no impact on the guarantee, and {\it (ii)} that can be easily optimized to learn classifiers with strong guarantees.
+To achieve this objective, our contribution consists in providing a new general disintegration framework based on the Rényi divergence (in Theorem~\ref{theorem:disintegrated}), allowing us to meet the practical goal of efficient learning.
+From the theoretical standpoint, due to the Rényi divergence term, our bound is expected to be looser than the one of \citet[Th.1{\it(i)}]{RivasplataKuzborskijSzepesvariShaweTaylor2020} in which the divergence term is ``disintegrated'' but depends on the sampled hypothesis only.
+However, as we show in our experimental evaluation on neural networks, their ``disintegrated'' term is, in practice, subject to high variance, making their bound harder to optimize.
+This variance arises because the sampled hypothesis does not influence our Rényi divergence term.
+Our bound has then the main advantage of leading to a more stable learning algorithm with better empirical results.
+In addition, we derive a new theoretical result in the form of an information-theoretic bound, giving new insights into disintegration procedures.\\

+{}The rest of the paper is organized as follows.
+Section~\ref{sec:setting} introduces the notations we follow and recalls some basics on generalization bounds.
+In Section~\ref{sec:contrib}, we derive our main contribution relying on {\it disintegrated} PAC-Bayesian bounds.
+Then, we illustrate the practical usefulness of this disintegration on deterministic neural networks in Section~\ref{sec:expe}.
+Before concluding in Section~\ref{sec:conclu}, we discuss in Section~\ref{sec:info-theoretic} another point of view of the disintegrated through an information-theoretic bound.
+For readability, we deferred the proofs of our theoretical results to the Appendix.